 W. Morse was the owner of the New Inn in 1891.
-Classified as an ale house it was free of brewery tie with an annual rateable value of £20.0s.0d.
-In the intervening twelve years up to 1903 the New Inn had been acquired by the Alton Court Brewery in Ross on Wye.
+Classified as an ale house it was described as being free of brewery tie with an annual rateable value of £20.0s.0d.
+However records show that the New Inn had been acquired by the Alton Court Brewery in Ross on Wye in 1890, so the ‘free house’ details in the petty sessional licencing records of 1891 are incorrect.
 Closing time was at 11 pm.
 The Rising Sun across the road and the nearby George Inn closed at 10 p.m.
 The New Inn probably did very good custom after ten o’clock!

 The New Inn was sometimes referred to locally as the ‘posh pub’.
 Apparently, the miners working in the nearby pits only visited the New Inn when they had washed and dressed up – whilst the George and Rising Sun were working men’s locals.